register-dynamics/register-dynamics.co.uk/data-discovery-and-cataloging.md

     heading: ''
 - template: heading
   level: 2
-  text: Data management insights
+  text: Data discovery and cataloging insights
 - template: call-to-action
   link_type: internal
-  intro: Ready to talk to one of our data management experts to discuss your specific
+  intro: Ready to talk to one of our data discovery experts to discuss your specific
     needs?
   button: Contact us now
   link: ''